zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

         await _amazonDynamoDb.DeleteItemAsync(request);
     }
 ```
-You have successfully implemented your own commenting system for your website / blog etc. If any of the above didn't work for you, please leave a comment below and I'll contact you via email
+You have successfully implemented your own commenting system for your website / blog etc. I will be implementing the feature of notifying the admin of a new message via email and will blog that too when done.

+If any of the above didn't work for you, please leave a comment below and I'll contact you through email